ferrance/open-scales-project/zt-0640/readme.md

 The non-locking side requires only a few holes and a bevel.
 This can be machined with two tools.
 I have used a 2mm end mill for everything except the final bevel.
 The final bevel uses a 120 degree chamfer mill.
+The bevel should be set to 2mm in ESTLCam.

 The pivot and the two screws that hold the knife together have 1mm counterbores.